Castle Walk: The dance

 Troy Kinney describes the Castle Walk as part of One-Step as follows:

 This is a walking step of direct advance and retreat, not used to move to the side.
 The couple are in closed position, the woman, therefore, stepping backward as the man steps forward, and vice versa.
 The advancing foot is planted in fourth position, the knee straight, the toe down so that the ball of the foot strikes the floor first.
 The walk presents an appearance of strutting, although the shoulders are held level, and the body firm; a sharp twist that punctuates each step is effected by means of pivoting on the supporting foot.
-The shoulder and hip movements that originally characterised the "trot" are no longer practiced.
+The shoulder and hip movements that originally characterized the "trot" are no longer practiced in the dance.